 Why Snow Guards are Necessary!

-Snow guards, then, are a critical element in protecting gutters from damage, especially when a home has a metal or slate roof.
+Snow guards are a critical element in protecting gutters from damage, especially when a commercial building or home has a glossy coated metal or slate roof.
 And to those who believe the guards are only for northern climates, McMullen says his company has sold its products in every state except Hawaii.

 "Take a place like the Florida panhandle," he says.
 "All it takes is just one snow to ruin your whole investment in a gutter system.
 In fact, sometimes it's the southern states that can have real problems.
 They don't anticipate snow and so they install gutters that aren't made as strong."

-Paradoxically, though, McMullen has observed the gutter installers in general lack awareness about snow guards — even though "the number one reason for using them is to protect the gutter from being taken off the house."
+Paradoxically, though, McMullen has observed the gutter installers in general lack awareness about snow guards — even though "the number one reason for using them is to protect the gutters from being ripped off the roof."
 Homeowners are increasingly aware of snow guards.
 Architects are learning the importance of specifying them.
-Homebuilders and their roofing contractors are in the know.
+Home builders and their roofing contractors are in the know.
 "But I think gutter installers also have an obligation to tell their customers about how to protect gutter systems from catastrophe," he believes.

 Public awareness of snow guards is increasing because a growing number of new products have been introduced.
-"For the residential market I sell most of my snow guards to homeowners, especially when the homeowner is having a problem with snow," reports McMullen.
-"On the other, I don't sell many snow guards to gutter companies.
+"For the residential market we sell most of our snow guards to homeowners, especially when the homeowner is having a problem with snow," reports McMullen.
+"On the other, we don't sell many snow guards to gutter companies.
 That tells me two things.
 First, installers aren't very aware of snow guards.
 And second, homeowners who buy the products have a right to ask, 'Why didn't my gutter installer tell me about this problem?'"